The Conservation and Education Centre at the former Bristol Zoo Gardens site remains open to students.

 Course Description

-Our foundation degree in Sports Media is designed to develop you into an industry-ready individual with an exceptional understanding of the sports media industry.
+Our Foundation Degree (Level 4 & 5) Sports Media course is designed to develop you to be industry-ready with exceptional working knowledge of the sports media industry.
 You’ll spend your time working with a wide range of platforms and technologies to create professional sports media content.
-With strong working links with local professional sporting teams for whom we’ve created a wide range of content, from interview packages to highlight reels.
+We have strong working links with numerous local professional clubs, with whom we have produced a variety of content for, these relationships ensure you will benefit from real-world experience within the sports media industry.

 No items found.